 Setting off on the May Day bank holiday, he has cycled on a route through Yorkshire, the Midlands, East Anglia, London, the South Coast, West Country, North West, North East and Scotland visiting cancer hospitals along the way.

 At each location he met and talked with staff and patients and read a specially-written poem, “Red Leather Yellow Feather”, which uses his journey as a metaphor for life’s challenges.
-He describes the marathon and the he has met along the way as a “humbling experience”.
+He describes the marathon and the people he has met along the way as a “humbling experience”.

 As well as raising money for Macmillan through sponsorship and via a JustGiving page, Paul wanted to encourage other cancer patients, their families and friends to write a poem and he hopes an anthology of selected poems will be published as a result with, again, all proceeds going to Macmillan.